chidiwilliams/buzz/README.md

 ## How to use

-To record from a system microphone, select a model, language, microphone, and task, then click Record.
+To record from a system microphone, select a model, language, task, microphone, and delay, then click Record.

+**Model**: Default: Tiny.

+**Language**: Default: English.

+**Task**: Transcribe/Translate.
+Default: Transcribe.

+**Microphone**: Default: System default microphone.

+**Delay**: The length of time (in seconds) Buzz waits before transcribing a new batch of recorded audio.
+Increasing this value will make Buzz take longer to show new transcribed text.
+However, shorter delays cut the audio into smaller chunks which may reduce the accuracy of the transcription.
+Default: 10s.

-See the [Whisper docs](https://github.com/openai/whisper) for more information about the model types, languages, and tasks.
+For more information about the available model types, languages, and tasks, see the [Whisper docs](https://github.com/openai/whisper).

 ### Record audio playing from computer